Permission to temporarily manage traffic on the public highway

 All equipment must be in sound working order and power generators in particular should be as new as possible and maintained regularly to ensure noise is minimal.
 Signals use is highly disruptive to moving traffic and should be removed as soon as practicable and safe to do so.

 Special conditions are often applied to permits stating specific hours of use and these must be adhered to.
-Should unforeseen circumstances result in signals being required outside of permitted times, the permit holder must contact the Network Management Unit immediately.
+Should unforeseen circumstances result in signals being required outside of permitted times, the permit holder must contact the Traffic and Network team immediately.
 In cases where signals are permitted to remain in use for 24 hours a day, special conditions may be applied for the manual control of the phases in cases where traffic is likely to build in a specific direction and therefore automatic phasing must be overridden.
 At all times, a qualified operative must be available on site during working hours to manually control signals to assist the movement of emergency vehicles through an area of traffic control.
 In the event that the signals may fail, stop and go boards must also be available on site at all times.

 The applicant is required to detail emergency contact information for both the permit holder and the traffic management supplier and it should be noted that both may be required to attend site out of hours to rectify faults and/or safety hazards.
 Traffic management suppliers will be contacted in the event that equipment is faulty and they should react immediately to any requests made by the highway authority and be prepared to take replacement equipment to site.
 Failed traffic signals are treated as dangerous and a 2 hour response is always required.
 Failure to attend within this time can result in further action by the highway authority and costs incurred are recoverable from the permit holder.